A message for prospective applicants

 - The number of positions is tightly controlled by the Government, as it is in all Canadian jurisdictions.
 Approximately 90% of the positions are reserved by decree for residents of Quebec, with approximately 10% of the positions available for out of province and international candidates.
 There is also a provincial program with 4 supernumerary positions for qualified First Nations and Inuit applicants, in which McGill participates together with the other three faculties of medicine in Quebec.

 - In the regular contingent of positions, we have no quotas based upon any social designation such as language, ethnicity, or socioeconomic status.
 An applicant who applies to any of our several medical programs (Med-P, MDCM, MD PhD, MD MBA, non-traditional pathway etc.) competes on a level playing field with the applicants in his or her cohort.
-Academic performance accounts for 70% of the score, and CV and personal narrative submissions for 30%.
+Academic performance accounts for 70% of the score, and non-academic performance for the remaining 30% (10% CV and 20% CASPer test).
 Different submissions in files are reviewed by different admissions officers and admissions committee members, each of whom score their respective parts, ultimately producing an overall numeric score for each applicant’s candidacy.
 Of approximately 3000 applicants last year, we invited the top 500 for our multiple mini interviews, based upon their rank in this numeric score.

 - Our multiple mini interviews involve focused interactions with committee members, simulations with actors, and tasks, which result in each applicant having 10 scored interactions.
 This again produces a score contributed to by 10 admissions committee members, which creates a simple rank order list from which offers to medical school are generated (the MMI’s account for 80% of this score, and science prerequisites GPA accounts for 20%).
 Multiple mini interviews have been shown in our setting to correlate strongly with performance in the clinical years of medical school.
 They are thus the best predictors we have of the actual “business” of being a doctor.